 Note: If you mix the speeds of your memory in your computer the computer runs at the speed of the lowest speed memory in the computer.
 Although the computer is still going to work, you are paying more for a higher speed that is not being utilized.

 What are the voltage requirements?
-Make sure you determine the voltage requirements of the memory, e.g. 1.8v, 2.5v, etc.
+Make sure you determine the voltage requirements of the memory (e.g. 1.8v or 2.5v).

-The contact material on the memory is also important when considering purchasing computer memory.
-Memory modules will be coated in either gold or tin and should match the material of the memory slots.
-Mismatching the memory and motherboard memory slot contact material can cause issues to arise such as corrosion, not always immediately.
+The contact material on the memory is also important when considering buying computer memory.
+The contact area is coated in either gold or tin and should match the material of the memory slots.
+Mismatching the memory and memory slot contact material can cause corrosion.

 Finally, is the memory in your computer proprietary, and if it is not, is there a manufacturer that your computer company recommends?
-Often today this is no longer an issue for desktop computers and all major memory should work in desktop and the majority of laptops.
-Click here for a listing of different memory manufacturers.
+If you have a more recent computer (computer made in the last five years) this should not be a concern.

-Make sure the computer has the available memory slots for the memory you're installing in the computer.
-For example, if you're installing an additional 1GB of memory into the computer and plan on using two 512MB memory sticks make sure you have two available slots.
-If you do not have the available slots to install memory, you can remove pre-existing memory and install new memory.
-However, memory that is removed will be subtracted from your total.
+Make sure the computer has the available memory slots for the memory you are installing in the computer.
+For example, if you are installing an additional 1GB of memory into the computer and plan on using two 512MB memory sticks make sure you have two available slots.
+If you do not have available slots you can remove pre-existing memory and install new memory.
+However, any memory removed is subtracted from your total.
 Below is an example of a possible scenario.

-Computer has 512MB of memory, from four 128MB sticks of RAM using all available four slots to install RAM.
-User wants to have a total of 1GB of memory so each of these sticks would be removed and replaced with either four 256MB sticks or two 512MB sticks.
+A computer has 512MB of memory, from four different 128MB sticks of RAM and has no more available slots.
+If you wanted to upgrade to a total of 1GB of memory each of the 128MB sticks would need to be replaced with either four 256MB sticks or two of the 128MB sticks could be replaced with two 512MB sticks.